In this lesson, we’ll get into the nuts and bolts of writing your first song, using guitar chord progressions.

 So on and so forth.

-In popular music to each of these chords is assigned a Roman Numeral to explain its role in the key.
+In popular music, each of these chords is assigned a Roman Numeral to explain its role in the key.

 The major chords take the upper numerals while the minor and the diminished chord take the lower numerals.